What is the Subscriptions API?

 What tools are supported in the Subscriptions API?

-Currently, only clipping is supported in the Subscriptions API.
-We plan to build out support for additional raster tools later this year and into 2021.
+Currently, only the clip and reproject tools are supported in the Subscriptions API.
+We plan to build out support for additional raster tools later this year and into 2022.

 Can I clip data with the Subscriptions API?

 Yes, if you have access to clipping via our Preferred or Premium Raster Tools packages, you will be able to clip data via the Subscriptions API.